 Student achievement is assessed in the general and program specific outcomes via the courses and course objectives that align with those outcomes.
 More information about program outcomes and course objectives can be found on the Using Program Requirement Sheets page.

 Credit/Grade Requirements A minimum of 30 credits or one-third of the required college-level (100-level or above) credits, whichever is less, must be earned at Edmonds CC.
 Students are required to maintain a minimum cumulative grade point average of 2.0 in all college level courses.

 Students Are Advised To:

-- Plan your schedule several quarters in advance in order to accommodate courses that are offered only once or twice a year;
+- Plan your schedule, in consultation with a STEM faculty advisor, several quarters in advance to accommodate courses that are offered only once or twice per year;

 - Review the college catalog for required course prerequisites and include these in schedule planning;

 - Communicate with an academic advisor and/or a faculty advisor; and

 - At least three quarters before you plan to graduate, contact any college(s) where you have earned credits and have your official transcript(s) sent to Edmonds CC.
 Then, submit an Evaluation Request - Transfer Credits Form (available in Enrollment Services) to activate the process of transferring credits to Edmonds CC.

 Graduation Application A completed Graduation Application form must be submitted online by the 10th day of the quarter in which the student expects to graduate.
 Note: Applications for summer quarter are due by the 8th day of the quarter.

 - Admission application deadlines vary, students must meet the deadline for the university or college to which they plan to apply for admission to transfer.